Can a premium brand revive hot beverage vending?

 In recent years, with the decline in high population accounts, operators have removed hot beverage machines.
 In many instances, they have replaced them with OCS.

-Operators who have worked with the Seattle’s Best machine say it gives them a way to distinguish themselves in the market and also meet the needs of consumers who want premium coffee at work.
+Those operators who have worked with the SBC machine claim it provides them a way to distinguish themselves in the market and at the same time, meet the needs of consumers who want premium coffee at work.